ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.node-red/README.md

 * (bluefox) Added debug output: Cannot set state of non-existing object
 * (bluefox) Allow setting of regular expression in the list node in message
 * (bluefox) Allow the filtering of `ack=false` messages for IN node
-* (Apollon77) Enhance GetNode rbe/deadband functions to optionally ignore initial value
+* (Apollon77) Enhance GetNode rbe/dead-band functions to optionally ignore initial value
 * (Apollon77) Return undefined for GetNode if the state currently has no value set (e.g. because expired or never set)
 * (Apollon77) Allow for GetNode to return an error if a state-id is used for which no object exists, else also return undefined
-* (Apollon77) Also allow to access system.* states directly
+* (Apollon77) Also allow accessing system.* states directly
 * (Apollon77) When RBE function is used on InNode and not value is sent on start still initialize current value internally
 * (Apollon77) Add node-ID in front of all log lines logged by node logic
 * (jwiesel) Changed default setting to "convert data from ioBroker nodes into Strings" to false.
 Setting will not be changed automatically in instances already existing